KatAshLey/program_basics/python_basics.md

                              serial_num = "HDOUHKJN")

-#** copies content of item to 2nd item
+# copies content of item to 2nd item
 my_item2 = InventoryItem(**my_serialized_object1)

-#can refer to dataclass within dataclass, be aware of the order the classes are defined
+# can refer to dataclass within dataclass, be aware of the order the classes are defined

+# install pydantics, in terminal
-#pip install pydantic
+pip install pydantic

-#within class def means it only applies to class
+# within class def means it only applies to class
 @field_validator("country")
 @classmethod
 def check_valid_country(cls, country: str):
     assert country == "Ethiopia", "country name must be Ethiopia"

-#validationError.  must also add
+# validationError.  must also add
 from pydantic import ValidationError
 try:
     statements including invalid to trigger validation error